 Find Star

 Locate any BSC5 star by popular name, Bayer/Flamsteed designation, or HR number — selecting one rings it on screen and rotates the view to show it.
+In any from-X view the camera also keeps the star centred as Earth rotates (a Following indicator appears top-right with × to release).

 Constellations